KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 ## What do you need to get it to work?
 You need decently powered computer, with following specs:
 * CPUs with hardware virtualization (Intel VT or AMD-V).
 Normally Intel's i3, i5, i7 (and now i9), and AMD's FX 63xx, 83xx, 9xxx, A10, A8, etc  are a good choices.
 * Minimum 4 GB RAM is good enough if you want to run Linux.
 Minikube takes 2 GB RAM from host computer, and assigns it to the minikube VM.
-If you are using Windows, then you need more, because windows is basically bloatware, and it just abuses RAM.
+If you are using Windows, then you need more, because windows is basically bloatware, and it just abuses system resources.
 * At least 20 GB free disk-space on your host OS, because minikube will create a 20 GB virtual disk.
 You can increase the size of the virtual disk at the time of minikube setup.
 * A Hypervisor running on the computer, such as KVM.
 I don't recommend VirtualBox, or HyperV, or anything else.
 However, if you are on Windows or Mac, then you have no choice but to use one of these.
 * Chromebooks will not work.